-Attainment and progress of pupils at the Academy by the time they reach the end of year 6 are at least good and for this academic year they were in the top 5% of the country for writing and mathematics and the top 25% for reading.
+Attainment and progress of pupils at the Academy by the time they reach the end of year 6 are at least good.
+There were no national tests at the end of 2020 or 2021 due to school closures and the national pandemic.
+Results for the academic year 2019 were in the top 5% of the country for writing and mathematics and the top 25% for reading.